 The curriculum within the NGU Online Educational Studies Department at NGU will allow you to establish a critical foundation in the methods and skills needed to be an effective teacher.
 You will develop a Christian worldview of teaching and will be challenged to make an eternal difference in the lives of children.Flexibility within the program allows all students to design their degree to meet individual vocational goals for the future, as they have an opportunity to minor in business administration, criminal justice, Christian ministries, or psychology.
 Students also build a strong foundation to pursue a Master of Arts in Teaching (MAT) and future state certification.

-Once you complete the program, you can expect to teach in Christian schools, many international schools, tutoring programs, or a variety of other educational fields.
+Once you complete the online education degree program, you can expect to teach in Christian schools, many international schools, tutoring programs, or a variety of other educational fields.

 The faculty members in the NGU Online Educational Studies Department have strong academic backgrounds and real-life experience teaching elementary-level classes in public schools.
 All faculty members are also deeply committed Christians who endeavor to help students become effective Christian teachers and leaders.
 We believe our students are building the future by making an eternal difference in the lives of children.